KqSMea8/AirplayServer/README.md

 # State

-For now, only screen mirroring works.
+Screen mirroring and audio works.
 The GPU is used for decoding the h264 video stream.
 Unfortunately, the Pi has no hardware acceleration for audio (AirPlay uses AAC), so the FDK-AAC decoder is used for that.

 By using OpenSSL for AES decryption, I was able to speed up the decryption of video packets from up to 0.2 seconds to up to 0.007 seconds for large packets (On the Pi Zero).
 Average is now more like 0.002 seconds.

+Please note RPiPlay might not be suitable for remote video playback, as it lacks a dedicated component for that: It seems like AirPlay on an AppleTV switches to a standard AirPlay connection when video playback starts, thus avoiding the reencoding of the video.
+For details, refer to the (inofficial AirPlay specification)[https://nto.github.io/AirPlay.html#screenmirroring].

 # Building